Tier 2 Sponsorship Licence

 - Keep employee contact details up to date

 - Report to UKVI if there is a problem regarding your workers (e.g. your employee stops coming to work)

 You must report any significant changes in your own circumstances within 20 working days, for example if you:

-You must make sure that foreign workers who are under 18 have suitable care arrangements for their:
+Furthermore, you must make sure that foreign workers who are under 18 have suitable care arrangements for their:

-How long is the sponsorship valid?
+How long is the sponsorship valid

-If you are not downgraded or your licence is being revoked, it will be valid for 4 years.
+However, if you are not downgraded or your licence is being revoked, it will be valid for 4 years.
 After that it must be extended.

-Can I employ Tier 4 students with this licence?
+Can I employ Tier 4 students with this licence

 Tier 4 students are given the right to work part-time (20hours) they will not need a Tier 2 sponsor.